Fantom-Factory/afFormBean/readme.md

     @HtmlInput
     MyValue myValue

 The method `OptionsProvider.options()` returns a map of option values.
 The values are converted to strings via the usual `ValueEncoder` service in the same way as the select value.

 The keys of the map are used as message keys in the format:

-    option.#KEY.label
+    option.<key>.label

 If not found then the key itself is used as the option label.